 Apart from making changes to the

-file by running the MySQL Server Instance Configuration Wizard
+by running the MySQL Server Instance Config Wizard again, you can

-again, you can modify it by opening it with a text editor and
+modify it by opening it with a text editor and making any

-making any necessary changes.
-You can also modify the server
+necessary changes.
+You can also modify the server configuration

 Server Command Options.